mikemartin/coatesgroup/content/collections/products/software.md

   -
     id: ll4ji16s
     title: 'A CMS that Drives Unparalleled Results for You and Your Customers'
-    text: 'Leverage your existing data to drive real-time results and efficiencies – such as higher average check, reduced wait times, and increased order accuracy – with our custom-built SwitchboardTM CMS digital menu board software.'
+    text: 'Leverage your existing data to drive real-time results and efficiencies – such as higher average check, reduced wait times, and increased order accuracy – with our custom-built Switchboard™ CMS digital menu board software.'
     icon_list:
       -
         id: ll4jid06